Everything about IPO data rooms - documents, costs, and setup

 Setting up a VDR doesn't have to take weeks.
 Here's the process, step by step.

 1. Pick a platform that fits your stage and deal complexity.
-For early IPO prep - seed through Series B - you don't need a $3,000/month enterprise platform.
+For early IPO prep, you don't need a $3,000/month enterprise platform.
 A tool with granular permissions, NDA gating, audit logs, and watermarking covers the core needs.
 Ellty Data Room plan starts at $149/month and includes all of those features with no per-user fees.

 2. Define your user groups before uploading anything.
 Who needs access to what?
 Underwriters need financials and governance.
 Legal counsel needs contracts and litigation history.
 Auditors need financial records.
 Investors need the investor materials folder.
 Map this out first, then build the permission structure around it.